sara-sabr/ITStrategy/_pages/en/capabilities.md

   c.
 Occasionally
   d.
 Rarely
   e.
 Very Rarely
   f.
-Never (7)
+Never

 - In my team collected data is always accessible to different audiences (visibility into development work, testing, QA, and IT operations) to help them make decisions
   a.
 Strongly Agree (1)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
-Strongly Disagree (7)
+Strongly Disagree

-  1-7
-  Ideal: 1

 - When monitoring a system,  my team is ...
   a.
 Monitoring reactively.
 (Only getting alerted when the system goes down, but not using monitoring data to help alert when the system approaches critical thresholds)
   b.
 Monitoring too small a scope.
 (Monitoring one or two areas rather than the full software development and delivery pipeline)
   c.
 Focusing on local optimizations.
 (Focusing on reducing the response time for one service's storage needs without evaluating whether the broader infrastructure could also benefit from the same improvement)
   d.
 Monitoring everything
   e.
-Taking a thoughtful approach to monitoring which usually draws attention to key areas (1)
+Taking a thoughtful approach to monitoring which usually draws attention to key areas (Elite)
   f.
-We do not do system  monitoring (7)
+We do not do system  monitoring

 - How fast your team reacts to alerts when the system approaches critical thresholds or goes down?
   Percentage slider